Glass Lewis

-Knight Therapeutics Board Slate Controversy
+Knight Therapeutics board slate controversy

 In April–May 2019, Glass, Lewis & Co controversially did not recuse itself from issuing voting recommendations in a proxy contest at Knight Therapeutics, a Canadian company.
 In advance of the May 7th, 2019 vote, Glass, Lewis & Co sided with the slate of nominees which included Kevin Cameron, a co-founder and past senior executive at Glass, Lewis & Co itself.
 This precedent could encourage future activist shareholders to include past proxy advisor senior executives in their nominee slates to unfairly obtain favorable recommendations.
 Additionally, Cameron did not disclose in any of his publicly released biographies at the time the fact that he was on the board of directors of two separate public companies as they filed for bankruptcy (ECOTality - ticker:ECTY and Reddy Ice - ticker:FRZ).
 This raised concerns about neutrality and disclosure which are particularly significant given the company's outsize impact on the broader corporate sphere and access to extensive sensitive information where neutrality is difficult to confirm and tempting to discard.

-Notable Policies
+Notable policies

-Glass Lewis has stated that it will use its shareholder proxy to vote against boards of directors that are not adequately diverse.
+Glass Lewis' benchmark policy may recommend voting against boards of directors that are not adequately diverse.